-Do you have boundaries when it comes to using your personal time for teaching related activities?
-Do you have a hard time saying no?
+Do you have boundaries when it comes to using your personal time for teaching-related activities, but want to be a productive teacher?
+Is “no” a difficult word for you?
 Do you always find people add to your to-do list because you’re just so darn good at everything?
 Are you struggling with time management?
 Need a boost to your productivity?

 This was us, but we managed to start carving out time by doing a few simple things.
 We reclaimed our personal lives to spend the time we wanted to spend on our life priorities.
 You can learn to do this, too.

 Reclaiming your personal time will take some work and a shift in your mindset.
 Think about what you really want to be spending your time doing.
 Do more of those things by doing less of the things you don’t enjoy.
 We have a free email course that gets you started down that productivity path!

 Of course, you aren’t going to be able to get rid of some of the things teachers do-like report cards-because that is just part of the job.
 That being said, you might be wasting precious moments because you are not using your time in the most efficient and productive way.

 Here are some common mistakes we were making and how we fixed them.

 Why do we feel like we need to mark or grade every single thing students do?
 Observations and conversations are just as valuable as all those pieces of paper.
 As your students are working, walk around the room and watch over their little shoulders to see if they are getting it or not.
 Record the names of students who are struggling or have been making mistakes.
 Mark just those papers.
 Record the ones in your grade book who already have it and your free time will free up.

 You don’t need to “mark” multiple items for the same outcome.
 Once you know students have got it, don’t assess those students any further.
 Focus on the ones that still need help mastering a skill and assess those students up until the last moment through observing and watching as they work.